-I have several programs available for downloading.
+I have several programs available for general use.
 Note that I retain copyright and that they may not be used for commercial purposes without my explicit written permission.
 Anyone who uses any of these programs is asked to notify me by email at firstname.lastname@example.org, so that they can be added to my mailing list for bug notices and updates.

 Orient is a program for carrying out calculations of various kinds for an assembly of interacting molecules.
 It uses a site-site potential specified by the user, including electrostatic, induction, repulsion, dispersion and charge-transfer interactions if required.
 The electrostatic interactions may be described by simple point charges or by more elaborate descriptions involving distributed multipoles up to rank 5 if required.
 Distributed polarizabilities may be used if required, and the site-site repulsion and dispersion and charge-transfer terms may be anisotropic.
 The energy of the assembly can be calculated at specified configurations, and the geometry can be optimized to find minima and transition states and the paths between them.
 Molecular dynamics and Monte Carlo calculations can be performed on the assembly.
 The program can calculate pressure and dielectric second virial coefficients, including quantum corrections to the pressure virial coefficient.
-The program can now also be used to study interactions involving ionic or molecular crystal surfaces.
+The program can also be used to study interactions involving ionic or molecular crystal surfaces.
 Clusters of molecules or periodic adlayers adsorbed on the surface can be defined, and their geometries optimized.
 Monte Carlo calculations can also be performed on the adsorbed cluster or adlayer.
 The top layer of the crystal can be treated as an adlayer, and its structure optimized to study surface reconstruction effects.
 The interaction between the surface layer and the body of the crystal also provides a tool for studying crystal growth morphology using the attachment energy and related quantities.

 RRF.
 This is my Root Rational Fraction program, which does exact arithmetic on quantities that are square roots of rational fractions.
 It is intended mainly for manipulating the formulae of angular momentum theory, especially the Wigner 3j, 6j and 9j symbols.
 It can be used as a sort of desk calculator, or it can be used as a subroutine library in Fortran programs.
 Further details are available.
-Download package (about 20K) as a gzipped tarfile or zip file.
-You can also use the program directly via the Web to calculate individual 3j, 6j or 9j symbols.
+The package can be obtained from gitlab.com, using the command

-- OpenGL modules for Fortran.
-In Fortran2003 it is possible to call C functions directly from Fortran programs in a reasonably straightforward manner.
+OpenGL modules for Fortran.
+In Fortran2003 and later versions it is possible to call C functions directly from Fortran programs in a reasonably straightforward manner.
 This makes the standard OpenGL graphics libraries available to the Fortran programmer.
 However it is necessary to define Fortran interfaces to the C procedures, and the constants that are used as arguments to many of them.
 Aleksandar Donev and Anthony Stone have carried out this task.
 More details are available, and the whole package, including example files which illustrate the usage and also serve as test files, is available for download (about 200K).